 Invest the Necessary Time and Effort: As mentioned earlier, achieving learning goals take hard work, time, and effort.
 Some people with a fixed mindset think that if learning is hard work, it means that they are not smart enough and give up.
 However, people with a growth mindset expect learning to be difficult at times and keep at it, working harder and smarter.

 Dweck’s research suggests that praising students for being smart can be ineffective since it may promote a fixed mindset.
 The ideas shared above can provide a spectrum of ways to praise that can promote a growth mindset.
 For example, we can praise students when they use strategies that include being metacognitive, asking good questions when they need help, persisting through difficulties, and investing the necessary effort to succeed.

 FM (Fixed Mindset) Radio and TNT (The Next Time)

-From time to time, many of us tune into what we call radio FM, Fixed Mindset, in our minds.
+From time to time, many of us tune in to what we call radio FM, Fixed Mindset, in our minds.

-We can think that, for example, a low grade is a result of lack of ability in a subject.
+We can think that, for example, a low grade is a result of a lack of ability in a subject.
 This is why being metacognitive about our mindsets is key.
 For example, imagine a student gets a C on a test.
 A fixed mindset response might be: “I am not smart in this subject.”
 A metacognitive growth mindset response might be: “I haven’t learned this yet.”
 “What strategies did I use to learn the material?